Control strategies for magnetized plasma: a polar coordinates framework: Control strategies

 \end{proposition} The proof follows the approach described in \cite{albi2025robust}, and is analogous to the one of Proposition \ref{prop:istctrl_1}. \\\\ Proposition \ref{prop:istctrl_2} establishes a feedback control law based on the pointwise evaluation of the magnetic field at each particle’s position.
 Such a requirement, however, is not technologically feasible in realistic applications.
 To relax this constraint, we make use of the previously introduced partition of the domain into cells $C_k$, $k=1,\ldots,N_c$.
 For each $k = 1, \ldots, N_c$, we define the piecewise constant control $\hat{B}_k$ over the cell $C_k$ by interpolating the pointwise control values $B_m$ within the corresponding cell.
 For convenience, we denote by

 the vector $\BB = [\hat{B}_1, \ldots, \hat{B}_{N_c}]$ collecting the interpolated controls $\hat{B}_k$.
 Here, $\mathcal{I} (\cdot)$ denotes a piecewise-constant interpolation operator, $\rr_c$ is the vector of the positions of the centres of the cells $C_k$, and $\BB_N = [B_1, \ldots, B_N]$ is the vector of pointwise controls $B_m$ as defined in equation~\eqref{eq:Bk_strategy2_h}.
-In this framework, the magnetic field acting on a particle located at position $\rr_m$ is approximated by the the constant field value assigned to the cell $C_k$ containing the particle.
-While this approach increases the complexity of the control problem, it provides a more realistic and practically implementable setting. \begin{remark} Both controls defined in \eqref{eq:Bk_strategy1}–\eqref{eq:Bk_strategy2} are suboptimal, as they are obtained from an explicit discretization of the Vlasov equation \eqref{eq:explicit_dinamics} and subsequently incorporated into the first-order semi-implicit scheme \eqref{eq:PIC_scheme} to steer the particles toward the desired configuration. \end{remark}
+In this framework, the magnetic field acting on a particle located at position $\rr_m$ is approximated by the constant field value assigned to the cell $C_k$ containing the particle.
+While this approach increases the complexity of the control problem, it provides a more realistic and practically implementable setting. \begin{remark} Both controls defined in \eqref{eq:Bk_strategy1}–\eqref{eq:Bk_strategy2} are suboptimal, as they are obtained from an explicit discretization of the Vlasov equation \eqref{eq:explicit_dinamics} and subsequently incorporated into the first-order semi-implicit scheme \eqref{eq:PIC_scheme} to steer the particles toward the desired configuration. \end{remark} \begin{remark} Note that the instantaneous controls derived in \eqref{eq:Bk_strategy1_h}–\eqref{eq:Bk_strategy2_h} are of order $\mathcal{O}(h^2)$.
+To obtain an effective contribution of the control in the limit $h \to 0$, we assume that the parameters scale as in \eqref{eq:scaling}-\eqref{eq:scaling_new} with the time step $h$, so that the leading-order is recovered \cite{albi2017mean}.
+Additionally, as discussed in Remark 1 of \cite{albi2025instantaneous}, the same instantaneous control laws can be derived directly from the discretized functional over the interval $[t,t+h]$ without explicitly performing any rescaling.
+This highlights that the scaling is a mathematical strategy to ensure a non-vanishing control, rather than a physical requirement. \end{remark}